-The State of Georgia Department of Community Affairs (DCA) is currently preparing its FFY2018/SFY2019 Annual Action Plan for the 2018-2022 Consolidated Plan for the State fiscal year beginning July 1, 2018.
-The application submission periods for the Emergency Solutions Grants (ESG) and the Housing Opportunities for Persons with AIDS (HOPWA) Programs will both begin on March 8, 2018 prior to the completion of the Consolidated Plan and its submission to HUD for final approval.
+The State of Georgia Department of Community Affairs (DCA) is currently preparing its FFY2019/SFY2020 Annual Action Plan for the 2018-2023 Consolidated Plan for the State fiscal year beginning July 1, 2019.
+The application submission periods for the Emergency Solutions Grants (ESG) and the Housing Opportunities for Persons with AIDS (HOPWA) Programs will both begin in February 2019.

-As a result, DCA has prepared a draft of the FFY2018 Goals and Action Steps for each project along with other project specific requirements including the proposed methods of funding distribution and the project priorities for funding.
+As a result, DCA has prepared a draft of the FFY2019 Goals and Action Steps for each project along with other project specific requirements including the proposed methods of funding distribution and the project priorities for funding.
 Comments regarding these and other issues will be accepted for a 30-day period for review and consideration prior to the beginning of these application submission periods.

-The State encourages citizens and other interested parties to review the draft document and to submit their written comments no later than March 7, 2018, at 5:00 PM.
+The State encourages citizens and other interested parties to review the draft document and to submit their written comments no later than February 28, 2019, at 5:00 PM.
 All written comments should be emailed to john.shereikis@dca.ga.gov or mailed to:

-FFY2018 ESG and HOPWA Goals and Action Steps Attn: John Shereikis Georgia Department of Community Affairs Office of Homeless and Special Needs Housing 60 Executive Park South NE Atlanta, GA 30329-2231
+FFY2019 ESG and HOPWA Goals and Action Steps c/o John Shereikis Georgia Department of Community Affairs Office of Homeless and Special Needs Housing Attn: John Shereikis 60 Executive Park South NE Atlanta, GA 30329-2231